wikimatze/vimfiles/keymappings.md

 - **df<word>** - press the character until which should be deleted (inclusve the word)
   - **dtG** -same as above but exklusive
 - **d-Shift-g** - delete all lines below the actual line of the cursors
+- **c** - acts like d except that it leaves you in insert mode
+- **C** - deletes all characters afther the cursor position and will go in insert mode
 - **ci"** - delete everything whats inside the special sign " and go into the edit mode